Leela Chess Zero: Competition results

-In April 2018, Leela Chess Zero became the first engine using a deep neural network to enter the Top Chess Engine Championship (TCEC), during season 12 in the lowest division, division 4.
-Leela did not perform well: in 28 games, it won one, drew two, and lost the remainder; its sole victory came from a position in which its opponent, Scorpio 2.82, crashed in three moves.
+In April 2018, Leela Chess Zero became the first engine using a deep neural network to enter the Top Chess Engine Championship (TCEC), during Season 12 in the lowest division, Division 4.
+Out of 28 games, it won one, drew two, and lost the remainder; its sole victory came from a position in which its opponent, Scorpio 2.82, crashed in three moves.
 However, it improved quickly.
 In July 2018, Leela placed seventh out of eight competitors at the 2018 World Computer Chess Championship.
 In August 2018, it won division 4 of TCEC season 13 with a record of 14 wins, 12 draws, and 2 losses.
 In Division 3, Leela scored 16/28 points, finishing third behind Ethereal, which scored 22.5/28 points, and Arasan on tiebreak.

 By September 2018, Leela had become competitive with the strongest engines in the world.
 In the 2018 Chess.com Computer Chess Championship (CCCC), Leela placed fifth out of 24 entrants.
 The top eight engines advanced to round 2, where Leela placed fourth.
 Leela then won the 30-game match against Komodo to secure third place in the tournament.
-Leela participated in the "TCEC cup", a event in which engines from different TCEC divisions can play matches against one another.
+Leela participated in the "TCEC Cup", an event in which engines from different TCEC divisions can play matches against one another.
 Leela defeated higher-division engines Laser, Ethereal and Fire before finally being eliminated by Stockfish in the semi-finals.

-In October and November 2018, Leela participated in the Chess.com Computer Chess Championship Blitz Battle.
-Leela finished third behind Stockfish and Komodo.

-In December 2018, Leela participated in season 14 of the Top Chess Engine Championship.
+In December 2018, Leela participated in Season 14 of the Top Chess Engine Championship.
 Leela dominated divisions 3, 2, and 1, easily finishing first in all of them.
 In the premier division, Stockfish dominated while Houdini, Komodo and Leela competed for second place.
 It came down to a final-round game where Leela needed to hold Stockfish to a draw with black to finish second ahead of Komodo.
-It successfully managed this and therefore competed in the superfinal against Stockfish.
-Whilst many expected Stockfish to win comfortably, Leela exceeded all expectations and scored several impressive wins, eventually losing the superfinal by the narrowest of margins in a 49.5–50.5 final score.
+Leela managed this and therefore met Stockfish in the superfinal.
+In a back and forth match, first Stockfish and then Leela took three game leads before Stockfish won by the narrow margin of 50.5–49.5.

 In February 2019, Leela scored its first major tournament win when it defeated Houdini in the final of the second TCEC cup.
 Leela did not lose a game the entire tournament.
 In April 2019, Leela won the Chess.com Computer Chess Championship 7: Blitz Bonanza, becoming the first neural-network project to take the title.